Gliotoxin: Mechanism of action

 Gliotoxin is suspected to be an important virulence factor (aka pathogenicity factor) in Aspergillus fungus.
 Gliotoxin possesses immunosuppressive properties that may suppress and cause apoptosis in certain cells of the immune system, including neutrophils, eosinophils, granulocytes, macrophages, and thymocytes.
 Specifically, neutrophils exposed to gliotoxin release less reactive oxygen species (ROS) and complete fewer phagocytic activities.
 Gliotoxin is also believed to interfere with T-cell activation.
 Additionally, gliotoxin acts as an inhibitor of farnesyl transferase.
 It noncompetitively inhibits the chymotrypsin-like activity of the 20S proteasome.

 In vivo gliotoxin displays anti-inflammatory activity.
 It was investigated as an antibiotic and antifungal in the 1940s and as an antiviral agent.
 Gliotoxin inactivates many different enzymes, including nuclear factor-κB (NF-κB), NADPH oxidase, and glutaredoxin.
 The inhibition of NF-κB leads prevents cytokine release and induction of the inflammatory response.

 The immunosuppressive properties of gliotoxin are due to the disulfide bridge within its structure.
 Interactions occur between sulfur molecules that make up the disulfide bridge and thiol groups contained in cysteine residues.
 Gliotoxin acts by blocking thiol residues in the cell membrane.
 Gliotoxin also activates a member of the Bcl-2 family called Bak in order to mediate cell apoptosis.
 Activated Bak then causes the release of ROS, which form pores within the mitochondrial membrane.
 These pores allow the release of cytochrome C and AIF, which initiate apoptosis within the cell.

 Biosynthesis

 In Aspergillus fumigatus, the enzymes needed for gliotoxin biosynthesis are encoded in 13 genes within the gli gene cluster.
 When this gene cluster is activated, these enzymes mediate the production of gliotoxin from serine and phenylalanine residues.
+The function of some genes contained within the gli gene cluster remain to be elucidated.